OLD TESTAMENT > LAW > NUMBERS

 Miriam, the sister of Moses, dies in Kadesh and is buried there.

 As the Israelites are in the wilderness, they complain about not having water.
 God instructs Moses to gather the people and speak to a rock to provide water.
-Instead of following God’s instructions and simply speaking to the rock, Moses hits the rock twice with Aaron’s staff.
+Instead of following God’s instructions and simply speaking to the rock, Moses hits the rock twice with a staff.
 As a result of his disobedience, Moses and Aaron are not allowed to enter Canaan.

 The Edomites do not let the Israelites pass through Edom, so they have to take a longer route.